 2. Technology Stack for MVP Development

-Selecting the right tech stack for your MVP product development is crucial as it can significantly impact the total cost of the project.
-If you have a technical expert on your team who is well-versed in different technologies and frameworks, it can make the selection process much easier and faster.
+Selecting the right tech stack for your MVP product development is crucial as it can significantly impact the project’s total cost.
+If you have a technical expert on your team who is well-versed in different technologies and frameworks, the selection process can be made much easier and faster.
 However, if you lack the necessary expertise, you might need to consult an expert, which can add to the overall expenses.

-To help you with the selection process, we have curated a few solutions that can aid in designing an MVP.
+To help you with the selection process, we have curated a few solutions that can help you design an MVP.

 For instance, Ruby on Rails is an excellent choice for backend development as it has a shorter learning curve and faster development cycles, reducing the overall time and cost.
-Additionally, React Native is a great option for building cross-platform apps, as it allows for reusing nearly 90% of the code, which can lead to significant cost savings.
+Additionally, React Native is an excellent option for building cross-platform apps, as it allows for reusing nearly 90% of the code, which can lead to significant cost savings.

-Therefore, choosing the right tech stack for your MVP app development can help ensure that you spend less on the overall cost of the project without compromising on the app’s quality and features.
+Therefore, choosing the right tech stack for your MVP app development can help ensure that you spend less on the project’s overall cost without compromising on the app’s quality and features.

 3. Application type